ABOUT US

 History and archaeology have come a long way and gave us an incredibly detailed view of our past.
 However, when we think about our remote past, things can become complicated really fast.

-Many traditions and beliefs were transmitted orally for millennia, and most ancient documents were lost or destroyed, often leaving space to nothing more than hypotheses and speculations to try to put the pieces together.
+Many traditions and beliefs were orally transmitted for millennia, and most ancient documents were lost or destroyed, often leaving space to nothing more than hypotheses and speculations to try to put the pieces together.

 WHAT DOES THE YOUNGER DRYAS IMPACT THEORY SAY?